VedaWebProject/Tekst/Tekst-Web/README.md

 3. You can now use
    - `npm run dev` to run the [Vite](https://vitejs.dev/) dev server
    - `npm run build` to build the project
-   - `npm run api-schema` to generate types from the Tekst-API OpenAPI schema
+   - `npm run types` to generate types from the Tekst-API OpenAPI schema
    - `npm run translations` to generate translation modules from the translation files
    - [...and so on](package.json)
-4. The project has some _very_ convenient tasks configured that can be run with [Task](https://taskfile.dev/) (a task runner).
+4. The project also has some _very_ convenient recipes configured that can be run with [just](https://just.systems/man/en/packages.html) (a task runner).
 This is optional, but it helps _a lot_.
-You can install it form [here](https://taskfile.dev/installation/).
-Tasks can then be run via `task <taskname>`.
-You'll get a commented overview of the configured tasks if you run `task` without any arguments (or look [here](Taskfile.yml)).
+Recipes can then be run via `just <recipe name>`.
+You'll get a commented overview of the configured recipes if you run `just` without any arguments (or look [here](.justfile)).